 On the other hand, hybrids offer a higher yield and hardier plants.

-The question of heirlooms verses hybrids is tough to answer.
-The easiest way to think about is that heirloom varieties occur naturally whereas hybrids require monitoring to get the same results time after time.
+The question of heirlooms versus hybrids is tough to answer.
+The easiest way to think about is that heirloom varieties occur naturally, whereas hybrids require monitoring to get the same results time after time.

 You might like:

 - Heirloom Seed Kit – Heirloom seed variety pack, 35 varieties, and over 10,000 seeds